JasperTan97/flockin_birds/README.md

 # Flocking Simulation

-This project simulates flocking behavior in 2D space using `pygame` and `numpy`.
-The animation is saved as a GIF to demonstrate the behavior of birds following simple rules of alignment, cohesion, and separation.
+Hi.
+This was inspired by walking around bussigny and looking at birbs.
 Big thanks to chatgpt lol.

 ## Installation